The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system

 \subsection{Identification of blue and red galaxies}

-\citet{diaz-garcia2019a} developed a method to discern between red and blue galaxies using a sample of galaxies from the ALHAMBRA survey at redshift $0.1 < z < 1.1$.
-The authors also used \muff\ to perform an SED-fitting analysis of the 20 intermediate band filters covering the optical range and the $J$, $H$, and $K_\mathrm{s}$ NIR bands.
+\citet{diaz-garcia2019a} developed a method to discern between red and blue galaxies using a sample of galaxies from the ALHAMBRA survey at redshifts $0.1 < z < 1.1$.
+The authors also used \muff\ to perform an SED-fitting analysis of the 20 intermediate-band filters covering the optical range and the $J$, $H$, and $K_\mathrm{s}$ NIR bands.
 They obtained the stellar mass, rest-frame colour, and extinction of each galaxy from ALHAMBRA and subsequently performed a classification to identify quiescent and star-forming galaxies.
-They determined the fraction of dusty star-forming galaxies in the green valley through the intrinsic $(m_{F365} - m_{F551})$ and $(m_{F551} - J)$ colours, as well as the contamination in quiescent galaxy samples defined via classical colour--colour diagrams owing to this obscured star-forming galaxies.
+They determined the fraction of dusty star-forming galaxies in the green valley through the intrinsic $(m_{F365} - m_{F551})$ and $(m_{F551} - J)$ colours, as well as the contamination in quiescent galaxy samples defined via classical colour--colour diagrams owing to these obscured star-forming galaxies.
 As a result, \citet{diaz-garcia2019a} concluded that the $\logMt - (u-r)_\mathrm{int}$ diagram can reduce the contamination of the red sample by a fraction of $20$\% with respect to previous colour--colour diagrams, also without any bias at the low stellar mass regime.

-Here, we follow a similar method to that in \citet{diaz-garcia2019a} and classify galaxies as red or blue (quiescent or star-forming) according to their intrinsic colour, stellar mass, and redshift.
-The limiting intrinsic colour originally computed by \citet[][see eq.~3]{diaz-garcia2019a} was adapted to match the \mjp\ photometric system.
-As a result, \mjp\ galaxies are labelled as quiescent when they exhibit intrinsic colours redder than the limiting value of $(u - r)_\mathrm{int}^\mathrm{lim}$, which is formally expressed as,
+We followed a similar method to that in \citet{diaz-garcia2019a} and classified galaxies as red or blue (quiescent or star-forming) according to their intrinsic colour, stellar mass, and redshift.
+The limiting intrinsic colour originally computed by \citet[][see Eq.~3]{diaz-garcia2019a} was adapted to match the \mjp\ photometric system.
+As a result, \mjp\ galaxies are labelled as quiescent when they exhibit intrinsic colours redder than the limiting value of $(u - r)_\mathrm{int}^\mathrm{lim}$, which is formally expressed as

-\citep[eq.~3 of][]{diaz-garcia2019a}, where $z$ is the \photoz\ of the galaxy and $\logMt$ its stellar mass.
+\citep[Eq.~3 of][]{diaz-garcia2019a}, where $z$ is the \photoz\ of the galaxy and $\logMt$ is its stellar mass.
 Otherwise, the galaxy is labelled as star-forming.
-After a visual inspection, the colour limit set by Eq.~(\ref{eq:redbluegalaxies}) clearly separates the blue cloud and the red sequence at any redshift (see the dashed line in Fig.~\ref{fig:MassColorEvolution}).
+After a visual inspection, the colour limit set by Eq.~(\ref{eq:redbluegalaxies}) clearly separates the blue cloud from the red sequence at any redshift (see the dashed line in Fig.~\ref{fig:MassColorEvolution}).